Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 Other Security Features

-To further protect your organization, AngelTrack implements following additional security measures...
+To further protect your organization, AngelTrack implements the following additional security measures...

 Obsolete versions of TLS -- v1.0 and v1.1 -- are forbidden from connecting to AngelTrack, as is plain (unencrypted) HTTP.
-As such, very old mobile devices and very old desktop computers may be unable to connect, if they only support the insecure older versions of the internet protocols.
+Consequently, very old mobile devices and very old desktop computers may be unable to connect, if they only support the insecure older versions of the internet protocols.

 AngelTrack's SSL certificate, upon which the security of your connection depends, is a high-security Organization Validation (OV) certificate with a very string 2048-bit RSA key.
 If you check the SSL certificate that your browser is using to connect to AngelTrack, you can see the guarantee that it was issued to AngelTrack LLC, and not just a random website claiming to be angeltrack.com or angeltracksoftware.com.